-Top up with coolant by filling the expansion tank when level is at the "Min" mark.
-Use a mixture of 50 percent Volvo Type C coolant and 50 percent water all the year round.
+Normally, the coolant does not need to be changed.
+If necessary, top up with coolant by filling the expansion tank when level is at the "Min" mark.
+Use a mixture of 50 percent Volvo Original coolant/ antifreeze and 50 percent water all the year round.
 Top up to the "Max" mark.

 If the engine is warm, and you are going to add coolant, unscrew the cap slowly in order to allow any excess pressure to escape.